 Head of Nursing School in the Gambia

-Additionally the team plans to hold regular optional seminars about the Christian faith and values for students and the community.
+Additionally the team plans to hold regular optional seminars about our Christian faith and values for the nursing students.

 Your first few months will be occupied helping the team set up systems and finalise the curriculum, before the first intake of students when the school opens (intended early 2022).

 Qualities & Gifts Sought

 You have considerable nurse teaching and leadership experience.
 You are available immediately and can commit to at least two years.

 Sharing your Christian faith will be part of your responsibilities as you will be teaching and modelling moral and ethical Christian standards and compassion.